stonish/lb-stack-setup/README.md

 All possible configuration settings and their defaults are stored in [default-config.json](default-config.json).
 Any settings you specify in the `config.json` file will override the defaults.
+When you override dictionary values (e.g. `cmakeFlags`), the dictionary in `config.json` will be merged with the one in `default-config.json`.
 See [below](#configuration-settings) for some of the available settings and their use.

 ## Compile